 Nowadays there are increased rates of overweight people.
 These rates are increasing steadily.
 And if we even consider childhood obesity, then things are particularly worrying.
 The issue is not only the aesthetics but health above all.
 It is not a coincidence that the rates of various obesity-related diseases such as cardiovascular disease, obesity, type 2 diabetes, and so on are particularly high.

-We have reduced exercise in our daily lives, while increasing our sedentary lives and poor nutrition.
+We have reduced exercise in our daily lives while increasing our sedentary lives and poor nutrition.
 But what can be considered a “bad” or “good” diet?
-Obviously a burger can be particularly tasty, but it is extremely difficult to consider it a “good diet”, at least if we consider how we prepare and serve such a dish, all the ingredients.
+A burger can be particularly tasty, but it is extremely difficult to consider it a “good diet”, at least if we consider how we prepare and serve such a dish, all the ingredients.